Equivariant Morse theory on Vietoris-Rips complexes & universal spaces for proper actions: Vietoris--Rips complexes

-Assume that every ball in~$X$ is finite, and let $\MOR{h}{\rips_\infty(X)}{\R}$ be the above Morse function.
+Assume that every ball in $X$ is finite and that $X$ is $G$-cocompact, and consider the Morse function $\MOR{h}{\rips_\infty(X)}{\R}$ from \autoref{lexi}.
 We now discuss descending links with respect to this Morse function.
-Since geometric realizations of posets are flag complexes, we can view $\dlk S$ as a subcomplex of $\rips_\infty(X)$ as in \autoref{dlk-in-simplicial-cx}, namely the geometric realization of the subposet of $\poset(X)$ consisting of all elements related to~$S$ and having strictly smaller $h$-value.
+Since geometric realizations of posets are flag complexes, we can view $\dlk S$ as a subcomplex of~$\rips_\infty(X)$ as in \autoref{dlk-in-simplicial-cx}, namely as the geometric realization of the subposet of~$\poset(X)$ consisting of all elements related to~$S$ and having strictly smaller $h$-value.
 So the descending link of a vertex~$S$ in $\rips_\infty(X)$ is spanned by vertices of two types.
-The first type is
+The first type is given by